 sudo nano /private/etc/hosts

-For both Windows and Mac users, at the bottom of the hosts file, you need to enter the ip address you copied and then enter your domain name.
+For both Windows and Mac users, at the bottom of the hosts file, you need to enter the IP address you copied and then enter your domain name.
 Like this:

 Important: Don’t forget to undo the changes you made to hosts file after you have finished the migration (step 5).

-Below URL settings, you will see database settings.
-If you have not already created a database on your new host, then it is time for you to create one.
-Once you have created the database, you will need to enter the database information in the fields below and then click on Test Database Settings button.
+Once you have created the database, you will need to enter the database information in the fields below and then click on the Test Connection button.

-Important: Now you can remove the changes you made to your hosts file.
+Important: Now you can remove the changes you made to your hosts file in step 4.

-When moving your site to a new host, you need to switch your DNS nameservers.
+To update your domain, you need to switch your DNS nameservers.
 This ensures that your users are taken to the new location of your website when they type your domain into their browsers.